NeuraiProject/neurai-rpc/neurai_methods.md

 OR
 [
   {
-    "assetName"  (string) The asset associated with the balance (RVN for Ravencoin) "balance"  (string) The current balance in satoshis "received"  (string) The total number of satoshis received (including change) },...
+    "assetName"  (string) The asset associated with the balance (XNA for Neurai) "balance"  (string) The current balance in satoshis "received"  (string) The total number of satoshis received (including change) },...